openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 # Pre-Authorized Code Flow

 This section specifies an additional flow to obtain an access token for credential issuance.
-It is intended to support scenarios where the user starts a process on an issuer's site that ultimately results in one or more credentials being issued to the user's wallet.
-In contrast to the flow specified in (#endpoints), this flows starts when the credentials are "ready" and need to "picked up".
+It is intended to support scenarios where the user starts a process on an issuer's website that ultimately results in one or more credentials being issued to the user's wallet.
+In particular, the End-user may be accessing Issuer's website on a device different from the one with the wallet application.

+In contrast to the flow specified in (#endpoints), this flows is initiated by the Issuer when the credentials are "ready" and need to "picked up" by the wallet application.
+The way in which the user provides to the Issuer information required for the issuance of a requested credential and the business processes conducted by the Issuer are out of scope of this specification.

 1. The issuer sends a initiate issuance request as described in (#issuance_initiation_request) with the the pre-authorized code and the credential type it is good for to the wallet and/or renders a QR code containing the initiate issuance request.
 The issuer MAY bind the code to a user PIN.
 The way in which the PIN is provided to or determined by the user is out of scope of this specification.
 2. The wallet sends the pre-authorized code to the issuer's token endpoint.
 This request MUST contain an user PIN if requested by the issuer.